 3. Those in transition not quite sure where they are going.

-The lesson for those looking at Hong Kong is to decide now on which of the three groups they will be a member.
+The lesson for those looking at Hong Kong is to decide now.
+Which of the three groups they will be a member.
 And then compete according to the ‘rules’ of the group.

-This article originally appeared on the Beaton Capital Blog and has been reprinted here with permission.
-It was written by George Beaton, a director of Beaton Capital and Beaton Research + Consulting with research assistance from Eric Chin, Senior Analyst.
+Beaton Capital Blog originally published this article and granted permission for its reprint here.
+George Beaton, a director of Beaton Capital.
+Beaton Research + Consulting with research assistance from Eric Chin, Senior Analyst.